 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Aenza reported total carbon emissions of approximately 58,534,990 kg CO2e from Scope 1, 44,127,570 kg CO2e from Scope 2, and 27,266,510 kg CO2e from Scope 3 emissions.
-Notably, the Scope 3 emissions included about 37,950 kg CO2e from business travel and 244,200 kg CO2e from upstream leased assets, with the majority stemming from fuel and energy-related activities, which accounted for approximately 26,984,360 kg CO2e.
-In 2022, Aenza's emissions in Peru (PE) were significantly lower, with Scope 1 emissions at about 949,410 kg CO2e and Scope 2 emissions at approximately 1,700 kg CO2e.
-Despite these figures, Aenza has not publicly disclosed specific reduction targets or initiatives as part of their climate commitments.
-The absence of documented reduction targets suggests a need for further clarity on their long-term sustainability strategies.
+In 2023, Aenza reported total carbon emissions of approximately 58,534,990 kg CO2e for Scope 1, 44,127,570 kg CO2e for Scope 2, and 27,266,510 kg CO2e for Scope 3 emissions.
+The Scope 3 emissions included specific contributions from business travel (about 37,950 kg CO2e), upstream leased assets (approximately 244,200 kg CO2e), and fuel and energy-related activities (around 26,984,360 kg CO2e).
+In 2022, Aenza's emissions were significantly lower, with Scope 1 emissions at approximately 949,410 kg CO2e and Scope 2 emissions at about 1,700 kg CO2e, indicating a substantial increase in emissions in 2023.
+Currently, Aenza has not set any specific reduction targets or commitments under the Science Based Targets initiative (SBTi) or other climate pledges.
+The company does not inherit emissions data from a parent organization, as it operates independently.
+Aenza's headquarters is located in Peru (PE), and it continues to monitor and report its emissions as part of its commitment to environmental sustainability.

 Access structured emissions data, company-specific emission factors, and source documents